 What You’ll Need:

-- a magnifying glass for up-close observation (the bug kit includes one with an easy-grip handle)
+- a magnifying viewer for up-close observation

-- an insect identification guide to help name your finds (the kit provides laminated ID cards for common insects and plants)
+- an insect identification guide to help name your finds

 Tips For A Successful Bug Hunt: